SciML/SciMLBook/hw4/hints.md

 the gradient of a scalar function of any combination of shapes has the same shapes as the input.

 vjp refers to vector jacobian product.
 (Not a great name.)
 Computationally one does not often form Jacobians these days as they are too expensive, but rather vjp's.
+A function from R^n to R^m has a Jacobian that is mxn.
+The resulting vjp then is a vector of size m.
+It could be treated as a row vector of size m.
+(Note Julia's vectors are not rows or columns, they are just one dimensional.)

-* For parts 1+2 see https://book.sciml.ai/notes/10/, specifically equations 36-41 will be relevant to part 2
+* For part 2 see https://book.sciml.ai/notes/10/, specifically equations 36-41 will be relevant to part 2

 * Part 3: Use https://diffeq.sciml.ai/stable/features/callback_library/#PresetTimeCallback for adding the jumps for $\lambda$

 As a finale, compare the theoretical value of the known solution with the trained solution.